hbkworld/streaming-spec/streaming.md

 }
 ~~~~

-"unit":

-:	A UTF-8 encoded string containing the unit describing the signal.
+"unit":A UTF-8 encoded string containing the unit describing the signal.

 #### Time Objects